ray-abhishek/ticket-management-sys/README.md

 # Citizen Issue Tracker
 ##### A Ticket Management System

-In a muncipality, there are numerous departments relating to Sanitation, Water Supply, Plumbing etc. Using this Ticket Management System, issues can be raised to the concerning department, which can then be responded to.
+In a muncipality, there are numerous departments relating to Sanitation, Water Supply, Plumbing etc. Using this Ticket Management System, issues can be raised to the concerned department, which can then be responded to.

 Covers below use cases :-
 1. User can raise a new ticket for any of the listed departments